-The Grand Prairie Director of Public Works, or his designee, (hereafter referred to as the Director) is authorized to enforce the measures implemented and to promulgate regulations authorized by the Plan.
+The Grand Prairie Director of Engineering/Utilities Servies, or designee, (hereafter referred to as the Director) is authorized to enforce the measures implemented and to promulgate regulations authorized by the Plan.
 The Director, upon determination that critical conditions exist, advises the City Manager who may order the implementation of the appropriate stage of this Emergency Water Use Plan to protect the public health, safety, and welfare.